orapinanon/Covid-Dashboard/README.md

 <div align="justify">This dashboard Inspire by <a href="https://www.gapminder.org/tools/#$chart-type=bubbles&url=v1">Gapminder visualization.</a>
 The data combined from various government sources and API.
 Daily confirmed case report from the Department of Disease Control.
 Thailand Daily vaccinations data from Source: <a href="https://djay.github.io/covidthailand">https://djay.github.io/covidthailand.</a>
-This dashboard created by Power BI for practicising purpose. :smile: <br>The Dashboard contains:</div>
+This dashboard was created by Power BI for practicing purposes. :smile: <br>The Dashboard contains:</div>
 <br>
 <div align="justify">
 <li>Summary of confirmed cases, death cases, recovered cases, and sum of Vaccine given</li>